HISTORY OF THE BARRY COUNTY ROAD COMMISSION

 In order to maintain the ever increasing road system the Road Commission depended on the manual labor of local residents.
 It was a common practice to take bids from County residents for both new construction and maintenance.
 When work was awarded to a certain bidder it was the bidders’ responsibility to employ his helpers and submit time sheets to the County Board.
 The helpers were usually local farmers and their team of horses.
 Snow removal during the winter was a major undertaking.
 Individuals were paid to shovel snow from miles of roadway.
 Over the years road equipment was acquired piece by piece and today the county owns a fleet of trucks and heavy equipment valued at over $7,000,000.

-The Barry County Road System as we know it today has 341 miles of Primary Road and 727 miles of Local Road for a total of 1,068 miles of County Road; with 591 miles of paved road, 478 miles of gravel and 60 miles of all season road.
+The Barry County Road System as we know it today has 344 miles of Primary Road and 721 miles of Local Road for a total of 1,065 miles of County Road; with 591 miles of paved road, 478 miles of gravel and 60 miles of all season road.

 In 1956 100 acres in Section 13 and 24 of Rutland Township was purchased for $1,000 from Chester Peck which is now the site of the Barry County Road Commission.
-IN 1962 an office building at this location was constructed for a total of $33,858.
+In 1962 an office building at this location was constructed for a total of $33,858.
 The office was moved to its present location in August of 1962.
 The first radio system was also purchased in 1962.

 In 1964 construction of a new garage was started at this location for a total $150,954.76.
 The complete operation was moved in 1965.
 The present facility, including the office, garage, salt storage barn, numerous outbuildings and cold storage, is valued at $9,000,000.

 Insuring an operation as large as the Barry County Road Commission is a major expenditure for the County’s yearly budget.
-But insurance premiums are not new to the Road Commission.
+Insurance premiums are not new to the Road Commission.
 In 1918 the Road Commission was concerned about liability and took bids for liability insurance.
 A policy costing $2.37 per hundred dollars was acquired from John M. Gould.
 An auto insurance policy was acquired with Michigan Mutual through agent Charles Faul.
 Present insurance costs are approximately $200,000 annually.

 In 1917 reckless drivers were a concern to the Road Commission.
 A resolution was made to instruct the County Sheriff to enforce the law and stop the reckless driving of automobiles and motorcycles.